 Recent issued accounting pronouncements-On May 28, 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 This ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 In July 2015, the FASB voted to defer the effective date to fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption beginning for fiscal years, and interim periods within those fiscal years, beginning after December 31, 2016.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 In March 2016, the FASB issued ASU 2016-08, Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarifies the guidance in determining revenue recognition as principal versus agent.
 In April 2016, the FASB issued ASU 2016-10, Identifying Performance Obligations and Licensing, which provides guidance in accounting for immaterial performance obligations and shipping and handling.
 In May 2016, the FASB issued ASU 2016-12, Narrow-Scope Improvements and Practical Expedients, which provides clarification on assessing the collectability criterion, presentation of sales taxes, measurement date for noncash consideration and completed contracts at transition.
 Finally, in December 2016, the FASB issued ASU 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers, which makes minor corrections or minor improvements to the Codification that are not expected to have a significant impact.
+In July 2017, the FASB issued ASU 2017-13, Revenue Recognition (Topic 605), Revenue from contracts with Customers (Topic 606), Leases (Topic 840), and (Leases (Topic 842), which clarifies the transition periods related to public and private business entities.
 The foregoing amendments are effective for annual reporting periods beginning after December 15, 2017 and for interim reporting periods within such annual periods.
 The adoption of this guidance is not expected to have a material impact on the Company's revenue.
-The Company is still evaluating the impact of this guidance on sales commissions and activation costs.
-The Company will use the cumulative effect transition method and does not plan to early adopt.
+The Company expects to capitalize incremental contract acquisition costs, such as sales commissions included in sales and marketing on the consolidated statement of operations, and amortize these costs over the economic life of the contractual relationship with the member.
+The Company's current practice is to expense sales commissions when the member is added to the Company's platform.
+The Company expects the adoption to have a significant impact on its consolidated financial statements.
+The Company will use the cumulative effect transition method and does not plan to early adopt these pronouncements.